Samsung/tizen-docs/docs/application/dotnet/guides/internationalization/localization.md

 # Localization

-This document describes how to localize your Tizen Xamarin.Forms application with the following types of localization:
+This document describes how to localize your Tizen Xamarin.Forms applications with the following types of localization:

 - [String localization](#string-localization)
 - [Display the correct language](#display-the-correct-language)